kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 ## Considered Options

-The new resource will be called `Traces` in the rest of this document.
+The new resource will be called `Tracing` in the rest of this document.

 Tracing in Kuma is implemented with Envoy's [tracing support](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing).